AK-Github-0/LeetCode-Beginner-s-Guide/Explaination of running sum of 1 D Array.md

-Great work on solving the problem!
-Here's a polished version of the template for your submission:

----

 # Intuition
 The goal of the problem is to calculate a running sum of the input list.
 This can be done efficiently by iterating over the list once and maintaining a cumulative sum.